moskomule/moskomule.github.io/content/en/home/about.md

 ### News

+* Our paper "DJMix: Unsupervised Task-agnostic Image Augmentation for Improving Robustness of Convolutional Neural Networks" is accepted to IJCNN 2022.
 * I am visiting IIT (Genova, Italy) from October 1st.
 * Our paper "Meta Approach to Data Augmentation Optimization" is accepted to WACV 2022.
 * My research proposal has been accepted in JST's ACT-X.